Cross Country

 Ranelagh Harriers, South London Harriers and Orion Harriers are our oldest protagonists - they are the big three.
 Recently we have started to compete against Beckenham Running Club.

-The opening run of the 2003/4 Cross-Country season took place 4 October
+The opening run of the 2003/4 Cross-Country season took place 16 years ago! on 4 October

 Trevor Llewelyn, David Churchus, Nan Cross, Drew Grace, Pres John Robinson, Clare Lodwig, Dave White, Nick Nuttall, Rob Brown, Mike Cronin, Andy Lawes, Brian Power - where were you?
 5-10-03